- The diploma course is the only postgraduate pre-registration course of its kind in Scotland.

 Links with industry/professional bodies:

-The course provides graduates with eligibility to register with the Royal College of Speech and Language Therapists and the Health and Care Professions Council to practice in the UK.
+The course provides graduates, including those who complete the PgDip, with eligibility to register with the Royal College of Speech and Language Therapists and the Health and Care Professions Council to practise in the UK.

 Upper second class degree/masters level degree in relevant subject (biology, psychology or linguistics) is required.
 Experience of working with people with speech or communication impairments, for example through professional or voluntary work or shadowing a speech and language therapist, is desirable.